 Neutral colors often serve as the backdrop in design.
 They’re commonly combined with brighter accent colors.
 But they can also be used on their own in designs, and can create very sophisticated layouts.
 The meanings and impressions of neutral colors are much more affected by the colors that surround them than are warm and cool colors.

 Black is the strongest of the neutral colors.
 On the positive side, it’s commonly associated with power, elegance, and formality.
 On the negative side, it can be associated with evil, death, and mystery.
 Black is the traditional color of mourning in many Western countries.
 It’s also associated with rebellion in some cultures, and is associated with Halloween and the occult.

-Black is commonly used in edgier designs, as well as in very elegant designs.
+Black, when used as more than an accent or for text, is commonly used in edgier designs, as well as in very elegant designs.
 It can be either conservative or modern, traditional or unconventional, depending on the colors it’s combined with.
-In design, black is commonly used for typography and other functional parts, because of it’s neutrality.
+In design, black is commonly used for typography and other functional parts, because of its neutrality.
 Black can make it easier to convey a sense of sophistication and mystery in a design.

 In design, white is generally considered a neutral backdrop that lets other colors in a design have a larger voice.
 It can help to convey cleanliness and simplicity, though, and is popular in minimalist designs.
 White in designs can also portray either winter or summer, depending on the other design motifs and colors that surround it.

 Gray is a neutral color, generally considered on the cool end of the color spectrum.
 It can sometimes be considered moody or depressing.
 Light grays can be used in place of white in some designs, and dark grays can be used in place of black.